-- Preganglionic axons synapse at the sympathetic chain ganglia with a postganglionic neuron.
-The postganglionic neuron then leaves the sympathetic chain ganglia, enters a spinal nerve and travels to the skin and blood vessels throughout the body.
+1. Preganglionic axons synapse at the sympathetic chain ganglia with a postganglionic neuron.
+The postganglionic neuron then leaves the sympathetic chain ganglia through a gray ramus communicans (unmyelinated axons) and reenters the spinal nerve and travels to the skin and blood vessels throughout the body.

-- Preganglionic axons enters and leaves the sympathetic chain ganglion without synapsing and forms a splanchnic nerve that travels to collateral ganglia.
-At these collateral ganglia, the preganglionic neurons synapse with postganglionic neurons which then extend to organs, glands, and vessels of the abdominopelvic cavity.
+3. The preganglionic neuron enters and leaves the sympathetic chain ganglion without synapsing and forms a splanchnic nerve and travels to collateral ganglia.
+At these ganglia, the preganglionic neurons synapse with postganglionic neurons which then extend to organs, glands, and vessels of the abdominopelvic cavity.
+See below.

-- The last route for sympathetic axons is similar to those traveling through splanchnic nerves, but instead of synapsing in collateral ganglia, they travel straight through collateral ganglia.
-They then go to the medulla of the adrenal gland, where they synapse with cells that produce mostly epinephrine (EPI or Adrenaline) and norepinephrine (NE).
+4. The last route for sympathetic axons is similar to those traveling through splanchnic nerves, but instead of synapsing, they travel straight through collateral ganglia.
+They then extend to the medulla of the adrenal gland, where they synapse with cells that produce epinephrine (EPI) and norepinephrine (NE).
 These medullary cells function as modified postganglionic neurons and release secretory product directly into the blood rather than into a synapse.
 About 80% of adrenal medullary cells produce EPI and the other 20% produce NE.
-After release into the blood, these hormones travel to receptors throughout the body to elicit a "fight, flight, or flee" response.
+After release into the blood, these hormones travel to receptors throughout the body to elicit a "fright, flight, or fright" response.
+See below.

 Parasympathetic Division (PNS)

 The parasympathetic division does not follow 4 pathways like the sympathetic division.
 The parasympathetic division sends preganglionic neurons from the cranial area and the sacral area.
 This is why it is also known as the craniosacral division.